 — Josh Bubar is a Product Manager at Purpose Investments

 Looking for another solution for a higher yield?
-Ask us about our limited-capacity Mezzanine private debt fund.
+Call and ask us about our limited capacity Mezzanine private debt fund.

 All data sourced from Bloomberg unless otherwise noted.